Companies that use Vena

 Analyzed and validated by Henley Wing Chiu

-Vena We detected 312 customers using Vena, 42 companies that churned or ended their trial, and 13 customers with estimated renewals in the next 3 months.
+Vena We detected 319 companies using Vena, 44 companies that churned, and 17 customers with upcoming renewal in the next 3 months.
 The most common industry is Financial Services (7%) and the most common company size is 201-500 employees (27%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login